A Shared Commitment to Diversity and Inclusion

 The URep Abroad Blog

-#URepresentationMatters aims to highlight the international education journey from the perspective of un- and underrepresented professionals, students, and leaders.
+The #URepresentationMatters Blog aims to highlight the international education journey from un- and underrepresented professionals, students, and leaders.
 These blogs and vlogs provide a peek into the diverse communities of international educators while highlighting critical issues, providing advice and insight, and inspiring future generations.

 Emily Falica (she/her/they) shares with URep Abroad why she took a chance to travel while living with Alpha-Gal, a tick-borne autoimmune disorder.

 Former Miss Belize Intercontinental, Maryam Abdul-Qawiyy (she/her) shares with URep Abroad how being a Belizean American influences her career and how bringing good vibes can positively influence a crowd.

 Juneteenth should be celebrated as a significant moment in U.S. history and used to uplift African Americans.
 Here are three alternative ways employers can recognize Black Employees during Juneteenth.

 Kwame Gayle (he/his) shares how his identity as a black, Afro-Caribbean, queer immigrant living and working abroad has led him to recognize the inclusive value of "making space for others" while "taking up space" at the table to ensure representation.

 URep Abroad interviewed Valentina Arecy (she/her), co-founder and former Vice President of Queens Company, about her professional experiences as a Haitian woman and a first-generation college graduate.